-Staff are aware that the initial response to a report from a pupil is important.
-It is essential that all victims are reassured that they are being taken seriously and that they will be supported and kept safe.
+Staff are aware that the initial response to a report from a pupil is particularly important as the response can encourage or undermine the confidence of future victims of sexual violence and sexual harassment to report or come forward.
+It is essential that all victims are reassured that they are being taken seriously regardless of how long it has taken them to come forward and that they will be supported and kept safe.
 A victim should never be given the impression that they are creating a problem by reporting sexual violence or sexual harassment.
 Nor should a victim ever be made to feel ashamed for making a report.

-Where the report is of sexual violence, the DSL will make an immediate risk and needs assessment.
+Where the report is of sexual violence, the DSL will make an immediate risk and needs assessment (it will also be considered for cases of sexual harassment).
 This will consider the protection and support of the victim, the alleged perpetrator and all other pupils at the school with particular regard to their protection.
-The DSL will work closely with external agencies throughout this process.
+The DSL will work closely with external agencies throughout this process and act in line with part five of KCSiE.
 The management of each case of sexual violence or harassment will be considered on a case by case basis and a decision made (with the help of external agencies) as to whether the approach to be taken is that of internal management, early help, or a referral to Social Care (and a parallel report to the Police).
 Whatever the management route, the safety of the children involved is paramount and those involved will be supported over the longer term.
+Support will be tailored on an individualised basis.